 The best idea in the world is useless if someone else copies it and they benefit from it.
 Similarly, just because you register a business name in Australia does not mean it is protected.
-This guide will look at intellectual property & trademarks.
-What you need to know about protecting your ideas or brands and how you go about protecting them.
+This guide will look at intellectual property & trademarks, what you need to know about protecting your ideas or brands, and how you protect them.

 A patent is a form of intellectual property that gives its owner the legal right to exclude others from making, using, or selling an invention for a limited period of years in exchange for publishing an enabling public disclosure of the invention.

 A trademark is a type of intellectual property consisting of a recognisable sign, design, or expression which identifies products or services of a particular source from those of others, although trademarks used to identify services are usually called service marks.

 WHY should I protect my ideas and brand?